Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: Introduction

 \section{Introduction}

 The dynamics of learning in deep neural networks is an intriguing subject, not yet sufficiently understood.
-Recent empirical studies of learning dynamics \citep{hacohen2020let,pliushch2021deep} showed that neural networks learn the training examples of natural datasets in a consistent order, and further impose a consistent order on the test set.
+Recent empirical studies of learning dynamics \citep{hacohen2020let,pliushch2021deep,DBLP:conf/acl/ChoshenHWA22} showed that neural networks memorize the training examples of natural datasets in a consistent order, and further impose a consistent order on the successful recognition of unseen examples.
 Below we call this effect \emph{Learning Order Constancy} (LOC).
 Currently, the characteristics of visual data, which may explain this phenomenon, remain unclear.
 Surprisingly, this universal order persists despite the variability introduced into the training of different models and architectures.

 To understand this phenomenon, we start by analyzing the deep linear network model \citep{DBLP:journals/corr/SaxeMG13,saxe2019mathematical}, defined by the concatenation of linear operators in a multi-class classification setting.
 Accordingly, in Section~\ref{sec:theo-res} we prove that the convergence of the weights of deep linear networks is governed by the eigendecomposition of the raw data, which is blind to the labels of the data, in a phenomenon we term \emph{PC-bias}.
-These asymptotic results are valid when the hidden layers are wide enough and can be seen as an extension of the known behavior of the single-layer convex linear model \citep{sara1991second}.
-In Section~\ref{sec:results}, we empirically show that this pattern of convergence is indeed observed in deep linear networks of moderate width, validating the plausibility of our assumptions.
+These results are valid when the hidden layers are wide enough, a generalization of the known behavior of the single-layer convex linear model.
+In Section~\ref{sec:results}, we empirically show that this pattern of convergence is indeed observed in deep linear networks of rather a moderate width, validating the plausibility of our assumptions.
 We continue by showing that the \emph{LOC-effect} in deep linear networks is determined solely by their \emph{PC-bias}.
-We prove a similar (weaker) result for the non-linear two-layer ReLU model trained on a binary classification problem, introduced by \citet{DBLP:conf/nips/Allen-ZhuLL19}, where this model is presented as a certain extension of NTK \citep{DBLP:conf/nips/JacotHG18}.
+We prove a similar (weaker) result for the non-linear two-layer ReLU model trained on a binary classification problem, introduced by \citet{DBLP:conf/nips/Allen-ZhuLL19}.